work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.8.0 =
+ * Enhancement: Updated the lockouts notification email to a new design.
+This new design also cleaned up the translation strings to allow better translations.
+ * New Feature: Added a "Protect Against Tabnapping" feature in the WordPress Tweaks section.
+Details of what this feature protects against can be found here: https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/
+ * Misc: Updated the description for the Lockout Period setting to indicate that the default value of 15 minutes is recommended.

 = 5.7.1 =
  * Bug Fix: Remote IP is now correctly identified if the server is behind a reverse proxy that sends requests with more than one IP listed in a single header.